 Certain aspects of our cell engineering platforms rely on the ability to modify the genome, including by editing genes.
 Public perception may be influenced by claims that genome modification is unsafe, and products using or incorporating genome modification may not gain the acceptance of the public or the medical community.
-Negative perceptions of genome modification, including gene editing, may result in fewer physicians being willing to enroll patients into clinical trials of our product candidates or prescribing our treatments, or may reduce the willingness of patients to participate in clinical trials of our product candidates or use our treatments.
+Negative perceptions of genome modification, including gene editing, may result in fewer physicians being willing to enroll patients into clinical trials of our product candidates or prescribing our treatments, or may reduce the willingness of patients to participate in clinical trials of our product candidates or prescribing our treatments, or may reduce the willingness of patients to participate in clinical trials of our product candidates or prescribing our treatments, or may reduce the willingness of patients to participate in clinical trials of our product candidates or use our treatments.
 In addition, given the novel nature of ex vivo and in vivo cell engineering technologies, governments may impose import, export, or other restrictions in order to retain control or limit the use of such technologies.
 Further, in order to further understand the risks of novel genome modification technologies, regulatory authorities may require us to provide additional data prior to allowing clinical testing or commercialization of product candidates that use such technologies, which may cause us to incur additional costs and delay our development plans for certain of our product candidates.
 Increased scrutiny, negative public opinion, more restrictive government regulations, or enhanced governmental requirements, either in the United States or internationally, would have a negative effect on our business or financial condition and may delay or impair the development and commercialization of our product candidates or demand for such product candidates.